jacqohm/Project-1/README.md

 # Project-1

-<h1>Harry Potter and The Magic Oracle</h1>
+<h2>Harry Potter and The Magic Oracle</h2>

-This is a <strong>Two Player Trivia Quiz</strong> which allows two friends to challenge each other either than a game of Quidditch.
+This is a <strong>Two Player Quiz Game</strong> which allows two friends to challenge each other either than a game of Quidditch.
 Just beat your friends by having all the right answers to 5 questions and The Magic Oracle will reveal the Greatest Wizard in land!
 <br>
 <li>Player 1 will start off the game by answering the first question followed by Player 2.</li>